Pre-flight safety demonstration: Required elements

+ICAO Doc 10086 recommends safety briefings should be given in English and the language of the operator.
+In addition, the operator may consider use of the official language of the states of departure and destination, as well as any other language appropriate to the passengers on board.
+Some aircraft have pre-recorded briefings in multiple languages to facilitate this.
+English is not mandatory, and the operator will choose the most appropriate language(s) to be used on its flights.
+This may vary from flight to flight.

+There is no ICAO or EU requirement that cabin crew speak English.

 Airlines are required to orally brief their passengers before each take-off.
 This requirement is set by their nation's civil aviation authority, under the recommendation of the International Civil Aviation Organization.
 All airline safety videos are subtitled or shown secondarily in English as it is the lingua franca of aviation.
 Sometimes a video briefing is subtitled with the primary language of the country the airline is based in or the language of the city where the plane originates or flies to.
 This is up to the airline, but most (if not all) elect to do this through a safety briefing or demonstration delivered to all passengers at the same time.
 A safety demonstration typically covers all these aspects, not necessarily in this order: